-Homes with proper humidity levels are generally more comfortable, which can be especially noticeable in tropical or muggy climates.
+No one likes feeling sticky, especially while trying to sleep at night.
+Homes with proper humidity levels are generally more comfortable.
 The indoor air quality is usually improved, and the air stays cooler when a dehumidifier is in use.

 5. Reduces energy costs

-Another benefit of a dehumidifier is that may help control energy costs by helping your air conditioner work more efficiently.
-Because a dehumidifier works to remove moisture from the air, it means your air conditioner likely doesn't have to work as hard to maintain a comfortable temperature, saving energy use as well as wear and tear on your cooling equipment.
-ENERGY STAR certified dehumidifiers offer even more savings because they use 15 percent less energy to run.
-Though whole house dehumidifiers may be more expensive on the front end (averaging between $900 and $1200), it uses less energy than portable dehumidifiers, therefore saving you more money over the course of time.
+Another benefit of a dehumidifier is that it may control energy costs by helping your air conditioner work more efficiently.
+When it comes to a dehumidifier vs. an air conditioner, the air conditioner’s primary job is to cool the air, with moisture removal as an added benefit.
+Because a dehumidifier’s entire job is to remove moisture from the air, it means your air conditioner likely doesn't have to work as hard to maintain a comfortable temperature, saving energy use as well as wear and tear on your cooling equipment.

 Humidifiers aren’t designed to cool the air; they just to take the moisture out.
 However, you can purchase air conditioner/humidifier hybrids—usually portable units—that can do the job of both.

 If you’re also in the market for a new A/C unit, you have several options: from central air conditioning to window units and ductless air conditioners.
 American Home Shield can help you with comparing A/C units and choosing the best option for your home.
 Get A/C unit protection with our home warranty coverage, which covers up to 23 essential appliances and home systems when they break down due to normal wear and tear.
 Check out our warranty options to pick the plan that works best for your household.